Dog Owner Is Criminally Liable for His Dog Biting Neighbor?

 In the case of People v.
 Armando Gonzalez Flores, the Santa Rosa Superior Court had the opportunity to do so.
 A short factual background review is helpful.
 Defendant Flores owned a massive pit bull named Blue.
 Sonoma County Sheriffs had known the dog was dangerous, and as a result, had Blue micro chipped and neutered.

 On December 12, 2011, nearly ninety-year-old William Siemsen was sitting on his front porch after having just finished lunch.
 His next door neighbor was Flores.
-Blue wondered into Siemsen’s front yard and started fighting with Luna, which was Siemsen’s nine year old black Labrador.
+Blue wandered into Siemsen’s front yard and started fighting with Luna, which was Siemsen’s nine year old black Labrador.
 Luna was graying around his muzzle.

 The bites left Siemsen with a deep two inch wound and a smaller wound.
 An ambulance took him to the hospital.
 According to hospital records, there was massive amount of blood everywhere.